 Sing, my tongue, the glorious battle

 Sing, my tongue, the glorious battle.
 Venantius Fortunatus* (ca. 540- early 7th century) translated by John Mason Neale* (1818–1866).
 This translation of Fortunatus’s ‘Pange lingua gloriosi proelium certaminis’* was printed in Neale’s Mediaeval Hymns and Sequences (1851), with a note saying that the original text was ‘in the very first class of Latin Hymns’ and that it was ‘retained, with a few ill-judged retouchings, in the Roman Breviary’.
-Neale’s translation had 11 stanzas, faithfully following Fortunatus’s recognition of the fragment of the true cross in stanza 2.
-The hymn began: Sing, my tongue, the glorious battle, With completed victory rife, And above the Cross, the trophy...
+Neale’s translation had 11 stanzas, faithfully following Fortunatus’s ten plus the Doxology added by the Medieval church.
+There have been so many alterations and amendments to Neale’s 1851 text that we have printed it in full, together with an example...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.